mridul037/mridul037/README.md

 **Quote of the hour:**

-What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.

-~ Steve Jobs
+~ Donald Knuth
 <pre>

 </pre>